Experimental tests on the lifetime Asymmetry: Introduction

 \section{Introduction}

-The left-right polarization-dependent lifetime asymmetry has been proposed based on theoretical analyses and concrete calculations for decays of muons within the framework of the electroweak standard model (SM) in particle physics \cite{1,2,3,4}.
-It is pointed out that the right-handed (RH) polarized fermion lifetime $\tau_{_{Rh}}$ is different from the left-handed (LH) polarized fermion lifetime $\tau_{_{Lh}}$, i.e.
+The left-right polarization-dependent lifetime asymmetry has been proposed based on theoretical analyses and concrete calculations for decays of muons within the framework of the standard model (SM) in particle physics $^{[1-4]}$.
+It is shown that the lifetime of the right-handed (RH) polarized fermions is always greater than that of the left-handed (LH) ones in flight with the same speed in any inertial frame,